endojs/Jessie/README.md

 not naked statements, avoiding hazards and giving each branch its own lexical block scope.

-TinySES has no for/in statement, and so does not inherit the non-determinism regarding property modification during for/in enumeration.
+Jessie has no for/in statement, and so does not inherit the non-determinism regarding property modification during for/in enumeration.
 Everything useful about for/in is still available by reflection but without this non-determinism issue.